 Technical committees are established by the ISO/TMB on a provisional basis.
 Following the initial meeting of the technical committee, but no later than 18 months, provisionally established technical committees are required to prepare a strategic business plan for review by the ISO/TMB (see Annex SC).
 The committees are formally established by the ISO/TMB at the time of acceptance of the business plan.
 This does not preclude the initiation of standardization projects during this 18 month period.

-1.5.6 The proposal shall be circulated by the office of the CEO to all National Bodies of the respective organization (ISO or IEC), asking whether or not they
+1.5.6 The proposal shall be circulated by the Office of the CEO to all National Bodies of the respective organization (ISO or IEC), asking whether or not they

 a) support the establishment of a new technical committee providing a statement justifying their decision (“justification statement”), and